k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05c_tdm_masking.md

 * Notes:

-  * From TDM V7.3 onwards, the task that clones an entity creates only **one LUI instance for all clones**.
-Therefore, you must add masking on both processes (LUI Sync and load flows) in order to get different data in the masked fields on each clone.
+  * From TDM V7.3 onwards, the entity cloning task creates **a single LUI instance for all clones**.
+Therefore, masking must be applied to both processes (LUI Sync and load flows) in order to get different data in the masked fields on each clone.
 The clone_id is included in the [masking caching key](/articles/26_fabric_security/06_data_masking.md#masking-flow).

-  * TDM V8.0 added the **root_iid** to the caching key in order to maintain the **referential integrity on PII fields across different LUs of the task’s BE**.
+  * TDM V8.0 added **root_iid** to the caching key to maintain **referential integrity on PII fields across different LUs of the task’s BE**.

     For example, CRM and Billing LUs keep the Customer's data.
 The customer name needs to be identical in both LUs for a given customer.
 Setting the root_iid with the customer ID enables keeping the referential integrity between the CRM and Billing LUs.
 It is recommended to set the **useInstanceId** input argument of the masking Actors to **true** for keeping the PII fields' referential integrity within the Business Entity LUs.